meteor/meteor/content/security.md

 <h3 id="validated-method">mdg:validated-method</h3>

-To help you write good methods, we've written a simple wrapper package for Methods that enforces argument validation using `aldeed:simple-schema`.
+To help you write good Methods, we've written a simple wrapper package for Methods that enforces argument validation using `aldeed:simple-schema`.
 XXX elaborate here

 <h3 id="user-id-client">Don't pass userId from the client</h3>

-The `this` context inside every Meteor method has some useful properties, and the most useful is [`this.userId`](http://docs.meteor.com/#/full/method_userId).
+The `this` context inside every Meteor Method has some useful properties, and the most useful is [`this.userId`](http://docs.meteor.com/#/full/method_userId).
 This property is managed by the DDP login system, and is guaranteed by the framework itself to be secure following widely-used best practices.

-Given that the user ID of the current user is available through this context, you should never pass the ID of the current user as an argument to a method.
+Given that the user ID of the current user is available through this context, you should never pass the ID of the current user as an argument to a Method.
 This would allow any client of your app to pass any user ID they want.
 Let's look at an example:

 ```js
 // #1: Bad!
 The client could pass any user ID and set someone else's name